Niche ecommerce, sold

 EcommerceAbout

-I am Richard.
-I run Sandwich Business out of, you guessed it, Sandwich in Kent.
-I have spent the last twenty-odd years building, growing, and selling small online businesses, and I do this work because the same playbook now costs a tenth of what it used to.
+I'm Richard.
+I run Sandwich Business out of — you guessed it — Sandwich, in Kent.
+I've spent the last twenty-odd years building, growing, and selling small online businesses.
+I do this work now because AI has collapsed the cost of the same playbook to a tenth of what it used to be, and I'd rather pass that saving to Kent operators than watch a London agency mark it up.

 Five online businesses built from a spare room.
 Five exits.
 Around five million between them.
-None of them were tech unicorns.
-They were ordinary ideas, executed with discipline and a willingness to learn the boring bits.
+None were tech unicorns — they were ordinary ideas, executed with discipline and a willingness to learn the boring bits properly.

 What changed in the last two years is AI.
-The slog that used to fill my evenings, writing copy, fixing code, sorting analytics, untangling tax, has collapsed to a fraction of the time.
-The same thinking still applies, but the labour is gone.
+The slog that used to fill my evenings — writing copy, fixing code, sorting analytics, untangling tax — has collapsed to a fraction of the time.
+The same thinking still applies; the labour is gone.

-I do not want to spend the next decade building one more business of my own.
-I would rather help fifty Kent operators get the same advantage, before the bigger agencies wake up and put their prices back up.
+I'd rather not spend the next decade building one more business of my own.
+I'd rather help fifty Kent operators get the same advantage, before the bigger agencies wake up and put their prices back up.

 Track record